jepma/go-viper-saveconfig/README.md

 For now, the Viper SaveConfig function is not embedded.
 This snippet will take care of this.

+## Author

+In this snippet, parts of the original  code from Steve Francia has been used.

 ## Filetypes

 It accepts `JSON` and `YAML` files.